-Our research and development ("R&D") costs consist of clinical research organization costs, costs related to clinical trials, testing and evaluation of new or alternative products or processes, studies for potentially extending a product's approved and labeled expiration dating and other potential label expansions, post-marketing commitment studies for BIVIGAM and ASCENIV and wages, benefits and stock-based compensation for employees directly related to research and development activities.
+Our research and development ("R&D") costs consist of clinical research organization costs, costs related to clinical trials, testing and evaluation of new or alternative products or processes, studies for potentially extending a product's approved and labeled expiration dating and other potential label expansions, post-marketing commitment studies as required by the FDA for BIVIGAM and ASCENIV and wages, benefits and stock-based compensation for employees directly related to research and development activities.
 All research and development costs are expensed as incurred.